 Camera Settings & Manual Mode Guide

-Master aperture, shutter speed, ISO, and manual mode.
-Learn camera settings as decisions, not definitions.
+Master aperture, shutter speed, ISO, and manual mode with practical guides.
+Learn to think of camera settings as creative decisions, not technical definitions.

 Camera Settings & Manual Mode Guide